SteveJustin1963/tec-APUS/README.md

 ## tec-APUS, serial + maths, with Forth in mind.
+goal to run two separate systems on one pcb.

+## the serial part.
-goal to run two separate systems on one pcb. the serial part uses a 6850 chip that can do up to 1.0 Mbps serial transmission, we only need a fraction of that, with a baud rated 7.3728 Mhz crystal and setting the divisor in software to /64 in results in 115,200 baud or /16 to 460,800 baud. running this high clock rate wont work with the 9511 unless we divide down or drop down to a slower crystal say 3.6864 Mhz /64 = 57600 baud or lower. to test serial works either echo to a buffer or write out to TX from .db. later integrate into apps and forth.
+one is serial using the MC6850 chip that can do up to 1.0 Mbps serial transmission, we only need a fraction of that, with a 7.3728 Mhz baud rate crystal and setting the divisor in software to /64, results in 115,200 baud rate or with /16 we get 460,800 baud. very fast. running this high clock rate wont work with the 9511, we need to use a divide circit to divide by 2 times twice, ie 4.

+xplain hw
+xpl sw
+xpl test

+to test serial works either echo to a buffer or write out to TX from .db. later integrate into apps and forth.